Vietnam.vn - Nền tảng quảng bá Việt Nam

 The re-entry of a Chinese satellite into the US atmosphere is not only an interesting astronomical phenomenon but also a sign of China's strong development in the space field.

 Satellite re-entry has become an increasingly common phenomenon as the number of satellites launched into space has increased.
-In November, observers also witnessed a SpaceX satellite burning up as it re-entered the atmosphere, which was seen over the states of Colorado, Kansas, Texas and Oklahoma.
+This November, observers also witnessed a SpaceX satellite burning up upon re-entry, seen over the states of Colorado, Kansas, Texas and Oklahoma.

 Ngoc Anh (according to Newsweek, NYP)